Salem al-Hazmi: Attacks

 On September 11, 2001, al-Hazmi boarded American Airlines Flight 77.
-Airport surveillance video from Washington's Dulles Airport shows two of the five hijackers, including Salem al-Hazmi, being pulled aside to undergo additional scrutiny after setting off metal detectors.
+Airport surveillance video from Dulles International Airport in Northern Virginia shows two of the five hijackers, including Salem al-Hazmi, being pulled aside to undergo additional scrutiny after setting off metal detectors.

 The flight was scheduled to depart at 08:10, but ended up departing 10 minutes late from Gate D26 at Dulles.
 The last normal radio communications from the aircraft to air traffic control occurred at 08:50:51.
 At 08:54, Flight 77 began to deviate from its normal, assigned flight path and turned south, and then hijackers set the flight's autopilot heading for Washington, D.C.
 Passenger Barbara Olson called her husband, United States Solicitor General Theodore Olson, and reported that the plane had been hijacked and that the assailants had box cutters and knives.
 At 09:37, American Airlines Flight 77 crashed into the west facade of the Pentagon, killing all 64 aboard (including the hijackers), along with 125 on the ground in the Pentagon.
 In the recovery process at the Pentagon, remains of all five Flight 77 hijackers were identified through a process of elimination, as not matching any DNA samples for the victims, and put into custody of the FBI.
 Forensics teams confirmed that it seemed two of the hijackers were brothers, based on their DNA similarities.

 Mistaken identity allegations

 Shortly after the attacks, several sources reported that Salem al-Hazmi, 26, was alive and working at a petrochemical plant in Yanbu, Saudi Arabia.
 He claimed that his passport had been stolen by a pickpocket in Cairo three years before, and that the pictures and details such as date of birth released to the public by the FBI were his own.
 He also stated that he had never visited the United States, but volunteered to fly to the U.S. to prove his innocence.
-On September 19, Al-Sharq Al-Awsat published his photograph alongside Badr Al-Hazmi's, who they claimed was the actual hijacker who had stolen his identity.
+On September 19, Al-Sharq Al-Awsat published his photograph alongside Badr al-Hazmi's, who they claimed was the actual hijacker who had stolen his identity.

 After some confusion and doubt Saudi Arabia admitted that in fact the names of the hijackers were correct.
 "The names that we got confirmed that," Interior Minister Prince Nayef said in an interview with The Associated Press.
 "Their families have been notified."
 Nayef said the Saudi leadership was shocked to learn 15 of the hijackers were from Saudi Arabia and said it was natural that the kingdom had not noticed their involvement beforehand.